MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ## Station 3.3: Teleport to the turbine generator

-For this feature, we'll add some nodes to a script graph that allows attendees in the scene to teleport.
+For this feature, we'll add some nodes to a Script Graph that allows attendees in the scene to teleport.
 When an attendee presses the button, they're teleported from their current location at Station 3.3 to an elevated platform that's attached to a wind turbine generator.
 They can then